 Welcome to the Bristol Lesbian Gay Bisexual and Transgender Forum.

-Lesbian Gay and Bisexual people are sometimes called LGBT people, for short, so we are often called the Bristol LGBT Forum.
+Lesbian Gay, Bisexual and Transgender people are sometimes called LGBT people, for short, so we are often called the Bristol LGBT Forum or LGBT Bristol.

 Some questions and answers about the words we use here.